 Monthly US production peaked at 79.7 Bcf per day in April 2015—the highest since January 2012.
 In 2016, monthly US production peaked in February at 79.43 Bcf per day.
 Since then, US natural gas production fell due to weak natural gas and crude oil prices in early 2016.
 For more on prices, read Part 1 and Part 2 of this series.
 Read Crude Oil Prices and Stock Markets Rise: What’s Next? for more on crude oil prices.

 EIA’s natural gas production estimates

-In the next part of this series, we’ll take a look at the latest updates on natural gas consumption.
+Read the next part of this series for the latest updates on natural gas consumption.